MicrosoftDocs/VBA-Docs/api/Excel.textconnection.textfilevisuallayout.md

 - vbaxl10.chm926091
 ms.prod: excel
 ms.assetid: a70fa8fe-8a0a-1308-34e5-71af17892862
-ms.date: 04/19/2019
+ms.date: 05/17/2019
 localization_priority: Normal
 ---

 # TextConnection.TextFileVisualLayout property (Excel)

-Returns or sets an **[XlTextVisualLayoutType](Excel.XlTextVisualLayoutType.md)** enumeration that indicates whether the visual layout of the text being imported is left-to-right or right-to-left.
+Returns or sets an **[XlTextVisualLayoutType](Excel.XlTextVisualLayoutType.md)** value that indicates whether the visual layout of the text being imported is left-to-right or right-to-left.
 Read/write.

 ## Syntax